 A person can also catch flu by touching an infected person, for instance, by shaking hands.

-You can also catch flu from an infected person if you touch them (e.g. shaking hands).
-Adults are contagious one day before getting symptoms and up to 7 days after becoming ill.
+Adults are contagious 1–2 days before getting symptoms and up to 7 days after becoming ill.
 This means that you can spread the influenza virus before you even know you are infected.
-A flu epidemic, when a large number of people in one country are infected with flu, can last several weeks.

-Here are some key points about influenza.
+Here are some key points about flu.
 More detail and supporting information is in the main article.

 - Experts agree that the best way to prevent flu is to get vaccinated each year.